ECP-WarpX/WarpX/Docs/source/theory/kinetic_fluid_hybrid_model.rst

 of light.

-Many authors have described variations of the kinetic ion & fluid electron model, generally refered to as particle-fluid hybrid or just hybrid-PIC models.
+Many authors have described variations of the kinetic ion & fluid electron model, generally referred to as particle-fluid hybrid or just hybrid-PIC models.
 The implementation in WarpX follows the outline from :cite:t:`winske2022hybrid`.
 This description follows mostly from that reference.